Battle of Lewisburg: Heth moves toward Lewisburg

 After what he called the "rout of Cox's army" (Pearisburg or Princeton), Heth moved his force toward Lewisburg.
 On May 21, he was at Salt Sulphur Springs, which was 24 mi from Lewisburg.
 He knew he outnumbered the Union troops at Lewisburg, and was confident that he could achieve a successful surprise attack.
 However, Crook already knew Heth was at Salt Sulphur Springs.
 A company of cavalry sent on a scout to Monroe County discovered Heth and reported back to Crook, causing Crook to notify Cox and begin preparations.

-Crook had all property loaded into wagons.
+In case he had to move quickly, Crook had all supplies loaded into wagons.
 He sent Lieutenant Colonel Elliot and his detachment west on the turnpike, where they would unite with the remainder of the 47th Ohio Infantry about 7 mi north of Blue Sulphur Springs at Meadow Bluff.
 Pickets were placed on all roads leading to Lewisburg, including near the Greenbrier River Bridge on the James River and Kanawha Turnpike.
 Lewisburg was about 3 mi west of the bridge, and the Union camp was another mile (1.6 km) west of town.

 Leaving Salt Sulphur Springs at 5:00 am on May 22, Heth moved through the town of Union.
 He arrived that evening at a point about 2 mi from the Greenbrier River Bridge, where his men made camp.
 Pickets were stationed between the camp and bridge, and campfires were not allowed.
 The long covered bridge was located at present-day Caldwell, West Virginia.